truongngoclinh/ezstreaming/README.md

-# ezstreaming
+# smartstreaming
-Ez streaming with camera/screen recording to rtmp server by hls/dash
+This is a sample about screen recording and streaming video